AparokshaUI/Localized/README.md

     de: Exportiere das Dokument

 send(message, name):
+    en(name == ""): Send (message).
     en: Send (message) to (name).
     de: Sende (message) to (name).
 ```

-As you can see, you can add parameters using brackets after the key.
+As you can see, you can add parameters using brackets after the key,
+and conditions using brackets after the language (e.g. for pluralization).

 The line `default: en` sets English as the fallback language.